 .Professor McCarthy is a founding member of the board of directors for the Accounting Blockchain Coalition https://broad.msu.edu/2018/05/11/technology-blockchain-radically-change-accounting-broad-prof-warn-n... .

 Professor McCarthy has served in many leadership positions at the American Accounting Association, including being Editor for The Accounting Review, being Editor for the Journal of Information Systems, and being Vice-President.
 He received the "AAA Outstanding Service Award" in 2007 for his efforts in educating accounting professors worldwide to teach accounting systems courses in a more conceptual and integrated fashion.

 Professor McCarthy was the recipient of the Department of Accounting's "Roland F. Salmonson Outstanding Teaching Award" in 1985, 1993, 2003, 2011, and 2019.
 In September of 1999, he was given the "Withrow Teacher-Scholar Award," the lifetime teaching award from the Broad College of Business, and in February 2000, he was presented with the Michigan State University "Distinguished Faculty Award."
-In 2008, he was honored with the American Accounting Association's "Outstanding Accounting Educator Award."
-The high point of his teaching career was being awarded the "Cook Prize" from the AAA in August 2019 for being the top graduate accounting teacher nationally.
-This award includes a silver medal and $25,000. https://aaahq.org/Education/Awards/The-J-Michael-and-Mary-Anne-Cook-Prize
+In 2008, he was honored with the American Accounting Association's "Outstanding Accounting Educator Award," the highest honor given to accounting professors nationally.
+In 2019, he was awarded the "Cook Prize" from the AAA for being the top graduate accounting teacher in the USA, an award that included a silver medal and $25,000. https://aaahq.org/Education/Awards/The-J-Michael-and-Mary-Anne-Cook-Prize